FyneHeroes/.github/profile/README.md

 There are two main reasons to keep this area separate:

 1. A chance to have bigger picture discussions than the feature request / issue process of the main project.
-2. Everyone who contributes is awarded "Fyne Heros" organisation membership (separate to the "Fyne" membership which is reserved for core contributors).
+2. Everyone who contributes is awarded "Fyne Heroes" organisation membership (separate to the "Fyne" membership which is reserved for core contributors).